pixel-point/pixelpoint-website/content/posts/2019-01-08-how-to-debug-node-js-in-a-docker-container/index.md

 ---
 title: 'How to debug Node.js in a Docker container'
 author: Alex Barashkov
-shortDescription: Painful, but manageable.
+summary: Painful, but manageable.
 A few detailed cases of getting inside the container with Node app running.
 cover: cover.jpg
 category: Development
 ---